eiriklv/react-masonry-mixin/README.md

 * To use the mixin
  * require the mixin
- * use the mixin in your component
+ * pass a reference and a masonry options object
- * add `ref="masonryContainer"` to the container you want to apply the effect on
+ * make sure you use the same reference as `ref` in your component
  * if you need to - access the masonry object through `this.masonry` in your component

 * example use in code